SAG Infotech Official Tax Blog Upto 20% Off on All Software

 Income tax return documents generally include rent receipts, rental agreements, section 80C tax savings, and other related documents.
 As a regular income tax filer, you might be confused as to what should be done with these documents once the return has been filed or for how long you need to keep them.
 Well, here’s your answer.

 The interesting thing to know here is that the Income Tax department doesn’t actually ask you to submit any document while filing your income tax return, as I-T returns are filed on a self-assessment basis.
-However, the I-T department has the right to send you a notice demanding to verify your documents in response to the claims made by you in your returns.
+However, the I-T department has the right to send you a notice demanding that you verify your documents in response to the claims made by you in your returns.

 Fill Form for ITR & TDS Compliance Software